0xc0c0/setup_new_vm/README.md

 ## setup.sh
 script to run on new Ubuntu 18.04 installation:
+  - installs tools to build kernel modules for upgrading VirtualBox Guest Additions
+  - installs i3
+  - updates system to the distro's latest
+  - installs oh-my-zsh & some decent themes
   - installs decent dotfiles (per this repo)
-  - installs oh-my-zsh & some decent themes
-  - installs i3

 ## dotfiles
 dotfiles basic install & update via the Makefile